Afsinoz/RAG_LLM_Reddit/README.md

-# Erdos-Deep-Learning-2024-RAG-Project
+# Optimization of organization chatbot by leveraging RAG systems with LLMs.

-This is a final project of Deep Learning Bootcamp of Erdos Institute by Afsin Ozdemir, Enhao Feng.
+This is a final project of Deep Learning Bootcamp of Erdos Institute by Afsin Ozdemir, Enhao Feng and Ness Mayker Chen.

 ## Overview